SanderKnape/blog/content/post/two-years-with-cloudformation-lessons-learned.md

 There is no way to move your CloudFormation resources to other stacks, nor to rename them.
 Once a resource is defined in a stack, the only way to get it in a different stack is by fully re-creating the resource.

 For some resources, this is fine.
-Take a CodeDeploy application for example: you can create a new one in a new stack and remove the old one (though you will loose the deployment history).
+Take a CodeDeploy application for example: you can create a new one in a new stack and remove the old one (though you will lose the deployment history).
 If you want to move a load balancer, you also can create it in a new stack, point your CNAME/EIP/e.t.c. to it and remove the old one after a little while.
 Still relatively easy.

 It gets harder when we start talking about VPCs, subnets or S3 buckets with large amounts of data in them.
 You can not remove a VPCs or subnets while there are still resources in it.
 The only way to move an S3 bucket is by creating a new one and syncing all the old data to the new data.